From Preschool to Middle School

-At St. Paul’s, we embrace a love of challenging questions, rigorous inquiry, free expression, and service to others.
+At St. Paul’s Academy, we embrace a love of challenging questions, rigorous inquiry, free expression, and service to others.
+Being a preschool through Middle School program, we aim to further each student’s academic, social, and spiritual journey.

 Small class sizes ensure high quality individual attention, where teachers aim to understand the needs and aspirations of every child and then help them to achieve their goals.
 This one-on-one focus promotes personal growth and enables students to learn and progress at their own pace.